Skip to main content

-How to: Set the Scope of your Carbon Footprint
+How to set the scope of your Carbon Footprint

-How to: Set the Scope of your Carbon Footprint
+How to set the scope of your Carbon Footprint

 A carbon footprint measures the GHG emissions from all the activities across an organization or for a specific product or service.

-Updated over a week ago
+Updated over 2 months ago

 What is the carbon footprint?